genlin/CSS-content/manage admin roles.md

 4. In the **Service administrator** box, enter the email address of the new service administrator. ![changeSA](./Media/changeSA.png)

-## Change the account administrator (transfer ownership of the Azure account to another account)
+## Change the Account Administrator (transfer ownership of the Azure account to another account)

 To transfer ownership of the Azure account to another.
 Account, see [Transferring an Azure subscription](https://azure.microsoft.com/en-us/documentation/articles/billing-subscription-transfer/)